top of page

 Her advisory work focuses on identifying governance gaps before they translate into reputational, regulatory, or economic exposure, with particular attention to Latin American and emerging market contexts, where regulatory fragmentation, high informality, and incomplete data representation create governance blind spots that standard frameworks do not address.

-RESEARCH, POLICY & FELLOWSHIPS
+PRACTITIONER RESEARCH & FELLOWSHIPS

 SPEAKING & EXPERT PANELS

-Advisory, Research & Speaking
+Advisory, Practitioner Research & Speaking

 01